Outside of Work

 Surfing is my favorite sport.
 And to this day, I’m still excited about large waves – at least waves that my body/fitness level will support.

 I’ve been lucky enough to surf all over the world including places as remote as the Island of Nias off the coast of Sumatra Indonesia (which took me several days of travel by plane, bus, and boat).
-Other places in Indonesia that I’ve surfed include G-Land, also known as Plengkung Beach – an internationally renowned surf break situated on the Grajagan Bay, Alas Purwo National Park, East Java, Indonesia; other favorites include: Uluwatu, Padang Padang, Impossibles, Dreamland, and Balangan…all in Indonesia, off the coast of Bali.
+Other places in Indonesia that I’ve surfed include G-Land, also known as Plengkung Beach (an internationally renowned surf break situated on the Grajagan Bay, Alas Purwo National Park, East Java, Indonesia), Uluwatu, Padang Padang, Impossibles, Dreamland, and Balangan…all in Indonesia.